AjayDabral/Lending_Club_Case_Study/README.md

 - We are using Lending Club Loan Dataset.

 ## Conclusions
 - Approx. 15 % of Borrowers have defaulted on their loans, while  85 % have Fully paid their loans.

-- As we move from Grade A to Grade G, interest rate increases and so does the chances of loan defaults.
+- As we move from Grade A to Grade G, interest rate increases and so does the loan defaults.

        This suggests that financial institution charges higher interest  rates for borrowers having poor grades

 - It is observed that the Borrowers having higher incomes are less likely to default on their loans

-- Higher the revolving credit utilization percentage of a borrower, higher the chances of loan default.
+- Higher the revolving credit utilization percentage of a borrowers, higher number of  loan default.

-- Loan given for Debt consolidation and credit card are more prone to default.
+- Loans taken for the purpose of Debt consolidation and credit card have higher number of default.

+## Five Important variable for identifying defaulters
+- Grades
+- Interest Rate
+- Revolving Credit Utilization
+- Annual Income
+- Purpose